The Kraljic Matrix: Using procurement tools to help you win

 The Kraljic Matrix

 A piece of procurement theory that our clients find useful is The Kraljic Matrix.
-Originally published in HBR (1983), Kraljic targeted a buyer audience, proposing the following 2 x 2 matrix to segment suppliers, resulting in a more efficient use of buyer organisation resources.
+Originally published in Harvard Business Review (1983), Kraljic targeted a buyer audience, proposing the following 2 x 2 matrix to segment suppliers, resulting in a more efficient use of buyer organisation resources.

 Source: Peter Kraljic, HBR